How to Start a Food Business from Home

 5. Make sure you have enough food and supplies to prepare a lot of food, and stock up on everything you’ll need.

-6. The process of obtaining all of the aforementioned licences is what comes next.
+6. The process of obtaining all of the licences above is what comes next.

 8-Step Guide For Launching A Home-Based Food Business